 When my friend Emily asked what errands she could run for me, I had no idea what to say.
 So she rephrased her question and asked where I was planning to ask Husband to go that day.
 AH HA!
 Now that was easy.
 Target and Whole Foods.
 So that’s where she went.

-(4) Cook her a meal.
 You can prepare it ahead of time, or show up and cook it at her house to give her company.
-If you cook at her house, just make sure you clean up EVERY SINGLE BIT OF YOUR MESS!
+If you cook at her home, just make sure you clean up EVERY SINGLE BIT OF YOUR MESS!

 *Note: They’re probably already getting a lot of lasagna.
 Everyone makes lasagna because it freezes well.
-I was immensely grateful for each lasagna I received, and I ate every bite, but when my friend Julia showed up with a fresh salad and a poppyseed chicken casserole, I was near tears because I was so excited for something different.
+I was immensely grateful for each lasagna I received and ate every bite.
+Still, when my friend Julia showed up with a fresh salad and a poppyseed chicken casserole, I was near tears because I was so excited about something different.

 Muffins were my go-to–filled with oats and healthy ingredients to give me a smidge of nutrition, but still not something I could call healthy.
 But when someone showed up with individual (made in muffin-tins) quiches, it was amazing.
 It was like a REAL breakfast.
 I could heat it up and have eggs and bacon and sausage.
 What was even happening?

-(6) Text to check in.
 I’m serious.
+Motherhood is hard and navigating the emotions and physical recovery after pregnancy is even harder.
 This is a gift, and it’s something you can do from far away.
 I just needed human contact, and having people check in was lifesaving.
 I appreciated calls, but I couldn’t usually make them work–I wasn’t that adept at using my 2 hands for multiple things.
 So texts were my lifeline.